John and Sarah Makin: Elsie Todd (infant daughter of Agnes Todd)

-Horace Murray
+Horace Murray (infant son of Amber Murray)

 On 30 May 1892 eighteen-year-old Miss Amber Murray gave birth to a baby boy she named Horace Amber Murray.
-On June 24 she placed an advertisement in the Sydney Morning Herald in search of a "motherly person" to adopt her baby boy, offering to pay "a small premium".
-On the day the advertisement appeared a letter was written by either John or Sarah Makin from 109 George-street, Redfern, expressing a willingness to adopt the child for a fee of about £2 10s or £3 and give him "a mother's love and attention".
+On 24 June she placed an advertisement in the Sydney Morning Herald in search of a "motherly person" to adopt her baby boy, offering to pay "a small premium".
+On the day the advertisement appeared a letter was written by either John or Sarah Makin from 109 George Street, Redfern, expressing a willingness to adopt the child for a fee of about £2 10s or £3 and give him "a mother's love and attention".
 The letter, signed 'E. Hill', invited the advertiser to call at the address given if the proposal suited.
 When the Makins saw the child they told Miss Murray he was the kind they would like to have, "as they had lost a little boy of their own".
 Soon afterwards Amber Murray took the child to the Redfern address to hand him over, together with the payment of £3 and papers concerning the adoption of the child.
 Makin at first said he did not understand the papers, but then read through and signed them (first signed as 'John Leslie', which he then scratched out and signed his name as 'Hill').
 As Miss Murray was leaving the child was brought out to see her, which was the last time she saw her son.
-Within a day or two the Makins had relocated to Burren-street in Macdonaldtown.
+Within a day or two the Makins had relocated to Burren Street in Macdonaldtown.